 American musical theatre's form, function, evolution; major composers (Berlin, Gershwin, Rodgers and Hammerstein, Sondheim), lesser-known and contemporary writers; roots of the rock musical, future of musical theatre, how musicals reflect their own eras and cultural attitudes of their times; readings, recordings, videos.
 Ability to read music not required.

 How comedy reflects, comments upon, and intersects with western culture, society, and identity; roots of western comedy, satire, censorship; stand-up comedians, improv and sketch troupes, satirists; race, gender and sexuality, class perception; how portrayals of African Americans in popular culture evolved from 19th century to present; videos, readings, live performances.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 Specialized study in movement techniques and movement styles for body conditioning; development of yoga techniques; varied topics.

-Focus on acting technique for musical theatre; within the framework of song, this course will teach students to work truthfully with a partner, find the action of the piece, mine a piece of music for acting clues from the composer, and connect authentically while being larger than life.
-Prerequisites: THTR:1140 or THTR:2140 or THTR:3521 or THTR:3130.
+Students focus on acting technique for musical theatre; within the framework of song, students learn to work truthfully with a partner, find the action of the piece, mine a piece of music for acting clues from the composer, and connect authentically while being larger than life.
+Prerequisites: THTR:1140 or THTR:2140.
 Requirements: any one of the courses listed as prerequisites, or one semester of applied lessons in vocal performance.

 Theatrical production; technology and backstage operations including sound, projections, lighting, scenery, costumes, stage management.
 GE: Engineering Be Creative.

 THTR:2220 Production Lab 1-3 s.h.